waimea-lscammell-300DTD/300DTD-Assesment-Luke/design.md

 The customer can have a choice for adding more products or deleting products from their cart and the website should have buttons that show the user that they can make that choice

-Putting in exit buttons, delete item buttons and add item buttons to allow the user to control what they have in their cart
+Putting in exit buttons, delete item buttons and add item buttons to allow the user to control what they have in their cart.
+They will also be able to decide what color their products will be.

 ### Consistency